planetfederal/qgis-suite-plugin/doc/source/console.rst

 If the layer that is created in the QGIS project is a vector layer, it will be connected to the corresponding store in GeoServer using the WFS endpoint.
 If is is a raster layer, it will create a WCS layer.
 In all cases, no data is downloaded, but a connection is created instead.

-Additional functionality is available in the OGCatalog class.
+Additional functionality is available in the CatalogWrapper class.
 Check it's documentation to know more about its usage.